 - The deceased owned property or land in a foreign country

 Let us help with this stressful situation so you can focus on yourself and your family during this difficult time.
-For expert advice about probate and estate administration, get in touch with our probate solicitors in Ossett, Wakefield, Garforth or Sherburn in Elmet, West Yorkshire today.
+For expert advice about probate and estate administration, get in touch with our probate solicitors in Ossett, Wakefield, Garforth, Sherburn in Elmet or Mapplewell, West Yorkshire today.
 Alternatively, please fill in our online enquiry form for a quick response.

 We have a vast range of expertise covering all types of probate problems and disputes, including:

 The deceased died intestate